 However, you can place affiliate links, such as links using the Amazon Associates program.
 Links have to be for reputable sites, and WordPress decides what is reputable, but if you have to wonder, it’s probably not.
 Also, you cannot build a site just to place affiliate links.
 If you write book reviews, and post an affiliate link for each book reviewed, that’s okay, but you cannot make a site that looks like an online bookstore.

 A site that promotes your business (like this site) is allowed, though I recommend purchasing a package that removes ads.
 There’s no point in promoting potential competitors.
 You can also sell some types of products and request donations.
-You won’t be able to set up a shopping cart system or payment system, but you can provide links to your products on sites like etsy, or sell items directly and collect payment through PayPal.
+You won’t be able to set up a shopping cart system or payment system (on a free or basic site), but you can provide links to your products on sites like etsy, or sell items directly and collect payment through PayPal.
 You can post PayPal links or buttons following these directions.
 WordPress also has a complete tutorial on setting up a business site.

 You can request donations, using the PayPal donate button, but you must meet the PayPal requirements for donations – in other words, be a registered charity.
 Charities may also quality for a discount on their PayPal processing fees.
 If you are not a charity, you can still request contributions, but those contributions are purchases, not donations.

 If you are selling or promoting products that might be considered mature, such as nude photographs or drawings, make sure you mark your site as Mature, and understand the limitations of mature content.